 Spotting the Signs

-Perhaps because of the Coronavirus-related lockdown, we’ve seen some evidence of boreout here at Firstbeat this spring, with some measurements showing increased ‘green moments’.
+Perhaps because of the pandemic, we’ve seen some evidence of boreout here at Firstbeat, with some measurements showing increased ‘green moments’.
 However, interpreting the data must be done with caution.

 It is important to remember that the green color in a Firstbeat graph simply means that the parasympathetic (‘rest & digest’) nervous system is dominant over the sympathetic (‘fight or flight’) system.
 In most cases this tells us a person is experiencing good recovery, but in some cases, it might indicate boreout as well.